PhilLockett/TrackSort/README.md

 If maintaining the original track order is not necessary use '-s' or '--shuffle'.
 This allows the software to shuffle the order of the tracks to achieve the best balance of time possible.
-This uses a very different algorithm and takes considerably longer, so '--timeout' may be necessary to get the best results.
+This uses a very different algorithm and takes considerably longer, so setting '--timeout' may be necessary to get the best results.

 ### Disabling the time formatting
 If displaying lengths in seconds instead of hh:mm:ss is required use '-p' or